9949084471/minor-project/README.md

 # minor-project
+*LDR--LIGHT DEPENDENT RESISTOR(its a light contollable resistor)(its resistance increases with increase in light intensity)

   Principle:
 principle of this color detector is light of a particular color when incident on same coloured objects gets reflected without getting absorbed and complimentary color of object gets absorbed by that object.